 Getting merry isn’t just for Christmas and a day out at a beer festival is sure to keep you merry.
 The festival is open from 24 – 26 January 2019.

 To discover more things you can do in Manchester, read our city guide.

 Getting there: From Manchester Piccadilly Station, you can either walk to Manchester Central in 20 minutes, then catch a connecting train, the Metrolink or take a taxi.

-Releasing endorphins is one way to make yourself feel great this winter and what better way to do this than in the stunning landscape of Edinburgh’s countryside?
+Releasing endorphins is one way to make yourself feel great this winter and what better way to do this than at the ‘Hair of the Dog’ jog in Sheffield?

-There’s lots more to explore in Edinburgh and you can read our city guide to find out more.
+There’s lots more to explore in Sheffield and you can read our city guide to find out more.